4.9-Stars

 Emergency Call Us

-In Australia, ceiling fans see use all year round, but how much do they actually cost to run?
+In Australia, ceiling fans are used all year round, but how much do they cost to run?

-If you’re without a ducted air conditioning system, a ceiling fan is a must-have for beating the summer heat.
-They also work wonders for keeping your home cosy during winter.
+If you don’t have a ducted air conditioning system, a ceiling fan is a must-have for beating the summer heat.
+They also work wonders to keep your home cosy during winter.

 While a ceiling fan doesn’t quite match up to a split system air conditioner in output and features, its energy efficiency can significantly cut your energy costs.
-This way, you can save both energy and a good amount of money on your bills, no matter the season.
+This way, you can save energy and a good amount of money on your bills, regardless of the season.

 The question arises: how much electricity does a ceiling fan use during an Australian summer?
-So, before installing your new ceiling fan, we’ve researched and put together the numbers to discuss the ceiling fan running energy costs.
+So, before installing your new ceiling fan, we’ve researched the numbers to discuss the ceiling fan’s running energy costs.

 So, without further ado, let’s roll!